 Among other journalistic honors, Mr. Rich received the George Polk Award for commentary in 2005.
 In 2011 he received the Goldsmith Career Award for Excellence in Journalism from Harvard University.
 In 2016, he received the Mirror Award for Best Commentary from the Newhouse School at Syracuse University.
 Rich was twice a Pulitzer Prize finalist, in 1987 and 2005.
 For his career as a drama critic, he was inducted into the Theater Hall of Fame in 2015.

 Rich received Emmy Awards in 2015, 2016, and 2017 for Veep, which was named Outstanding Comedy Series, and in 2020 for Succession, which was named Outstanding Drama Series.
-He also received the Golden Globe Award for Succession.
+In 2020 he received the Golden Globe Award for Succession.
 He also won the Norman Felton Award for Outstanding Producer of Episodic Television – Drama for Succession in 2022.
 He has won three Peabody Awards, for Succession (2020), for Veep (2017), and, in 2013, for Six by Sondheim, a documentary he executive produced for HBO.
 Six by Sondheim was also honored with the ASCAP Deems Taylor Television Broadcast Award.
 Another HBO documentary he executive produced, Becoming Mike Nichols, was an official selection at the Sundance Film Festival in 2016.

 Rich has written about politics and culture for many publications.
 His book The Greatest Story Ever Sold: The Decline and Fall of Truth in Bush’s America was published by Penguin Press in 2006.
 His childhood memoir, Ghost Light, was published in 2000 by Random House.
 A collection of Mr. Rich’s drama reviews, Hot Seat: Theater Criticism for The New York Times, 1980-1993, was published by Random House in 1998.
 His book The Theatre Art of Boris Aronson, co-authored with Lisa Aronson, was published by Knopf in 1987.